 I think most teachers would agree that our class sizes are growing and our student populations are getting more diverse.
 While growing class size leaves much to be desired, a diverse group of students is something to celebrate.
-Even though diversity in the classroom is something we would all like to have, it might make lesson planning and content creation a bit more challenging.
+Even though diversity in the classroom is something we would all like to have, it makes lesson planning and content creation a bit more challenging.
 Creating differentiated close reading lessons is one way to tackle the task of teaching multiple levels of student proficiency at the same time.
 The three steps outlined below will walk you through all you need to know to create your own differentiated close reading.

-Step Two: Choose Your Text
+Choosing Your Text

-Step Three: Build Your Lesson
+Structuring Your Lesson

 There is no need to find different reading passages.
 Simply shorten the passage you have chosen for your close reading.
 After adjusting the text length to meet the diverse needs of all students in your classroom, you are now ready to build the framework for instruction.
 The first reading of the text should focus on key ideas and details.
 During or after the first reading, I have students read independently and annotate the text with metacognitive markers.
 The next reading of the text can be completed as a partner read.
 This reading should focus on craft and structure, which is a great time for students to identify and define unknown vocabulary words.
 Learning new vocabulary in context will assist students in learning and remembering the new words.
 Finally, for the third reading of the text, I like to have students listen as I read aloud.
-The final reading is a great opportunity to dive deeper and hit the objective you planned for at the beginning of the lesson.
+The final reading is a great opportunity to dive deeper and encourage critical thinking.
 Writing prompts, open-ended questions, fill-in-the-blanks, and sentence frames work well for assessing student understanding after the third reading of the text.

-By the third and final reading of the text, all of your students will have had the opportunity to meet the lesson objective.
+By the third and final reading of the text, all of your students will have had the opportunity to meet the lesson objectives.
 Scaffolding the lesson in such a way gives each student a chance to work with the text in a progressive manner.
 Crafting differentiated close readings takes practice, but once you get the hang of it, you can set them up the same way each time.
 Over time, your students will get the hang of it too!
 If you want to see a specific example, or you want a model to work from, I use a differentiated close reading to teach tone and mood using Edgar Allan Poe’s “Tell Tale Heart”.